 Retail Surcharges with Your Point of Sale System

 Your point of sale must be compatible with surcharges.
-The fee must be assessed as a line item on each receipt.
-You must be able to alter the rules for charging the fee.
-For instance, you should be able to set a ceiling on transactions in which the fee is charged or a maximum amount that can be charged for any transaction.
-With KORONA assessing a surcharge is safe and easy.
-If you’re thinking about a new POS system, click the button below to find out more and start your free trial
+All fees are required as a line item on every receipt.
+A smart point of sale should allow business owners to alter their specific policies regarding these charges.
+For instance, operators should be able to set a ceiling on transactions in which the fee is charged, or a maximum amount that can be charged for any transaction.
+With KORONA’s payment technology assessing a surcharge is safe and easy.
+If you’re thinking about investing in a new POS system, click the button below to find out more and start your free trial.